 Making a decision

-Decisions are usually delegated, which means that one of our planning officers will make the decision, or the application can be considered by our Development Control Committee together with a report with an officer's recommendation.
+Decisions are usually delegated, which means that one of our planning officers will make the decision, or the application can be considered by our Development Management Committee together with a report with an officer's recommendation.

 The Deputy Chief Executive and Chief Officer for Planning and Regulatory Services may also refer significant, controversial or sensitive applications to the Committee.